-Director of Gaia Renewables 1 Limited
+Director for Gaia Renewables REIT Limited

 PhD (Eng), MCom (Fin.
-Man), MEng (Eng.

-Man), BEng (Industrial Mechanical).
+Man), MEng (Eng.Man), BEng (Industrial Mechanical)

-Date of appointment: 30 September 2020
+Date of appointment: 14 March 2023

 Hendrik is a qualified Industrial Engineer with Masters degrees in both Engineering and Corporate Finance.
 Hendrik started his career in the private equity industry in 2010, developing various mining and farming ventures before embarking on a PhD in Strategy focusing on the use of Venture Capital to accelerate SME growth and development.
 As part of his studies, he taught finance and economics and published a number of papers.
 Hendrik joined Gaia Fund Managers in 2016, contributing his skills related to finance, management, and engineering and currently serves as Director and Chief Investment Officer.